azuredevcollege/trainingdays/day1/challenge-07/README.md

   }
   ```

-2. Add a resource to it.
-Put the json code snippet that defines a public IP address into the resources section of the template:
+### 2. Add a resource to it.
+Put the json code snippet that defines a public IP address into the resources section of the template

   ```json
   {
     "name": "string",